lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 (consistencies/contradictions) those reported in their recent Diabetalogia paper (the parallel NEFA analysis).

+    *We have included a comment in the discussion on how our current analysis fits with our previous NEFA analysis.*

 5. Authors underscore the strength of the statistical modeling used for the analysis, including the use DAG modeling to identify potential confounders.
 Readers might benefit from a brief comment on the basic principles and strengths of the method.

+    *We agree with this suggestion, but initially excluded it from the methods to limit word count.
+We have included a section in the methods that briefly explains this method.*